ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Recipe Information Bulk

 Get information about multiple recipes at once.
-That is equivalent of calling the Get Recipe Information endpoint multiple times but is faster.
+This is equivalent to calling the Get Recipe Information endpoint multiple times, but faster.

 ### Example
 ```csharp